marcusbb/gke-argocd/README.md

 Argo does deployment management on Kubernetes!
 So this repository gives you the bootstrapping capabilities to manage your Kubernetes cluster once set up.

-Remember to source you GCP credentials appropriately.
+Remember to source you GCP credentials appropriately, using a service account https://cloud.google.com/iam/docs/keys-create-delete

 There is a terrible workaround on [line 58](main.tf) which basically a timed wait condition for the GKE cluster to become ready.
 This is documented here https://github.com/hashicorp/terraform-provider-google/issues/7823